Opportunities for Service

-Lay Eucharistic Ministers, Lectors, & Eucharistic Visitors are parishioners who administer the chalice and assist at the Eucharist and other services under the direction of Fr.
-Huxley.
+Lay Eucharistic Ministers, Lectors, & Eucharistic Visitors are parishioners who administer the chalice and assist at the Eucharist and other services under the direction of Deacon Tom Burns.
 Call the Parish Office for more information at 694-8856.

 Christian Education for children—What is Godly Play?
 Godly Play makes use of the Montessori Method in the religious education and spiritual development of children.
 The program is experiential and multi-sensory.
 Please talk with Sally Stafford.